AlexisAmand/Beer-Clicker/README.md

 ![ScreenShot](https://github.com/AlexisAmand/Beer-Clicker/blob/main/screenshots/beer-02.png)

-Sometimes people will come up to you and talk to you.
+Sometimes, people will come up to you and talk to you.
 Feel free to read them to find out more about the world of beer.

 ![ScreenShot](https://github.com/AlexisAmand/Beer-Clicker/blob/main/screenshots/beer-03.png)
 ![ScreenShot](https://github.com/AlexisAmand/Beer-Clicker/blob/main/screenshots/beer-04.png)